danielalfonsetti/IDS-012-Final-Project/readme.md

 `misc`: Feel free to put experiments/in-progress code in , and once they are ready enough, move them to `scripts`. \
 `scripts`: Code that is 'ready enough' \
-`plots`:  Graphics that should go into the 5 page paper and/or the presentation board.
+`plots`:  Graphics that should go into the 6-8 page paper and/or the presentation board.
+`data`: The data being analyzed.